 The Lotus Light Winter Charity Drive, now in its 26th year, has raised awareness in the community and brought much-needed aid to Vancouver’s homeless every year since 1995.
 Lotus Light Charity Society has distributed over 400,000 winter garments and non-perishable food items since the Winter Charity Drive’s inception.

 At the 2021 Winter Charity Drive, Lotus Light — with the support of Homeless Action Week 2021, corporate sponsors, and community partners — distributed almost 40,000 sleeping bags, blankets, winter garments, toiletries, PPE, and food items to individuals experiencing homelessness, low-income families, and inner-city schools’ student assistance programs.

 “I have delivered these care packages with my wife every year, and visit shelters and see people I never met.
 It’s so amazing for Lotus Light to give away these care packages and provide food, socks, and toiletries for people on the street.
 Thank you so much!” said councillor Michael Wiebe at the Winter Charity Drive 2021 event.
 Councillor Michael Wiebe has helped Lotus Light deliver Winter Charity Drive care packages to the city’s temporary shelters for the past three years.

 LLCS Covid-19 Community Caring Drive will continue partnering with generous corporate sponsors, food warehouses, local food assistance groups, and food distribution hubs to distribute much needed food to help people in need in our community.
-For more information on various Lotus Light’s charity programs, please contact us by email:firstname.lastname@example.org, Tel: 604-685-5548, or visit lotus light website: http://vllcs.org/.
+For more information on Lotus Light’s various charity programs, please contact us by email at firstname.lastname@example.org, telephone at 604-685-5548, or visit our website: http://vllcs.org.
 Lotus Light Charity Society registered number: BN 14110-4893-RR0001.